Legalization of Recreational Cannabis

 All commercial recreational cannabis production facilities in the District of Sooke must be approved and licensed by Health Canada.
 In addition to complying with all applicable municipal bylaws (i.e. zoning), cannabis production within the Agricultural Land Reserve must be grown in a soil base, as per section 2.5 of the Agricultural Land Reserve Use, Subdivision and Procedure Regulation.
 The Government of Canada has established a licensing framework, with health, safety, and security standards for cannabis production at different scales.
 Applicants must notify the District and local RCMP of their intent to obtain a license, the license type, and the location of their proposed facility prior to applying for a license from the Federal Government

 The District of Sooke is currently determining how it will address the changes brought about by the legalization of recreational cannabis, particularly the implications of retail stores, production facilities, and public consumption.
-It is anticipated that a Report for Information will be brought forward to Council later this year to get direction on this important topic, with public engagement to follow.
+A Report for Information was brought forward to Council on November 26, 2018 and can be read here.
+This was then followed by a report for Committee of the Whole, concerning Cannabis Retail Stores.
+This report can be read here.

 In the meantime, if you have any questions/comments about the District’s approach to recreational cannabis, please contact Nicholas Deibler, Planner 1, at firstname.lastname@example.org